 Choosing between a Junior Nanny and a Nanny

-Choosing Junior Nanny or a trained and experienced nanny can be a difficult decision for some parents.
+Choosing a junior nanny or a trained and experienced nanny can be a difficult decision for some parents.

 Experienced Nanny

-Nanny will have seen and dealt with every conceivable issue or problem a child can throw at them (hopefully not literally!) and will know how to best deal with those situations.
-An experienced, unflappable career nanny is a very attractive choice for parents looking for the seemingly illusive 'reliable, stable and stress-free childcare'.
+Nannies will have seen and dealt with every conceivable issue or problem a child can throw at them (hopefully not literally!) and will know how to best deal with those situations.
+An experienced, unflappable career nanny is a very attractive choice for parents looking for the seemingly elusive ‘reliable, stable and stress-free childcare’.

 Junior Nanny